CiscoDevNet/msx-developer-guides/08-python-hello-world-service-example/09-adding-swagger-support.md

 * [Conclusion](#conclusion)

 ## Introduction
 Swagger is an important tool that allows users to explore an API [(help me)](../01-msx-developer-program-basics/04-using-the-swagger-documentation.md).
-In this guide, we will update Hello World Service so that we can browse its
-Swagger documentation in the Cisco MSX Portal.
+In this guide, we will update Hello World Service so that we can browse the Swagger documentation in the Cisco MSX Portal.

 <br>